 We have sought certification from all our third party service providers that they adhere to information security best practice and are compliant with GDPR obligations.
 We only do business with reputable and verifiable third parties.

 We do not transfer your data outside of the European Economic Area (EU members and Iceland, Liechtenstein and Norway) (EEA).

 We do NOT conduct direct marketing.
 We would require your express consent if we wished to contact you for direct marketing purposes (by post, email or social media).
-You are entitled to withdraw your consent at any time at any time.
-To withdraw your consent you simply contact firstname.lastname@example.org
+You are entitled to withdraw your consent at any time.
+To withdraw your consent simply contact email@example.com

 You can set your browser not to accept cookies and the above website tells you how to remove cookies from your browser.
 Please note that we're not responsible for the content of external websites.

-This site Website does not collect any personal data about you on this Website, apart from information which you volunteer (for example, by emailing us, or registering with us).
+This website does not collect any personal data about you, apart from information which you volunteer (for example, by emailing us, or registering with us).
 Any information which you provide in this way is not made available to any third parties, and is used by this site only in line with the purpose for which you provided it.